mickberber/webpackProto/README.md

 # webpackProto
-Creating webpack from scratch using theyre documentation
+Creating webpack from scratch using their documentation